ckaincode/Hoffman-Text-Encoder-Decoder/README.md

 # Hoffman-Text-Encoder-Decoder

-Text Compression using Hoffmann Encoding Algorithm.
+Text Compressor using Hoffmann Encoding Algorithm, and its Decoder.

-# Build
+## Build